Memories of Henry Mancini

-A special CDR has been prepared that includes a special radio tribute by Roger Hall from 1989 with some of his early music from television and movies, such as PETER GUNN and THE PINK PANTHER, plus a call-in radio program with Henry Mancini.
-Order your copy at the AMP Store.
+A special CDR has been prepared that includes a special radio tribute by Roger Hall from 1989 with some of his early music from television and movies, such as PETER GUNN and THE PINK PANTHER, plus a public radio program with Henry Mancini answering questions from callers.

 If you want to read a wonderfully honest autobiography, get your copy of

 It was first published in hardcover in 1989 and went out-of-print.
 It has been reprinted in paperback by Cooper Square Press in 2002.
 As Gene Lees wrote in his postscript about Henry Mancini:

 "The world is a better place because he lived in it,

 but a smaller place because he left it."

 This autobiography is must reading for Mancini fans.